The Serengeti Plain: Fallacies that aren’t fallacies

 One of my pet peeves is the idea that we should always “maximize expected value,” which I believe is rarely the correct way to make a decision, but always generates a tsunami of arguments on Twitter.

 Economists claim that “maximizing expected value” is what logical people do.
-It doesn’t bother those same economists that they cannot predict any major metrics of the economy or markets, while constantly issuing memos excusing why their models got it wrong (which they also can’t agree on).
-All while still calling everyone else irrational.
+It doesn’t bother those same economists that they cannot predict any major metrics of the economy or markets, while constantly issuing memos excusing their models for getting it wrong for the 74th time in a row.
+All while calling everyone else irrational.

 Let’s see why “expected value” might be the fallacy: